emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: 50 mL falcon tubes for some samples for January 2020 and November 2020 time points instead of larger bottles.
 *Resolution*: Hollie says it doesn't matter we can run these at whatever mass we can get - run this by Ariana and Danielle in meeting.
 Will add a column to keep track of which samples were in a 50 mL and we can see if there is a batch effect.
 For these samples, we will need to calculate salinity prior to measuring mass and putting samples in rondolino.

+*Issue*: 20220314 titration run - ACR-246 and Initial 2 may be mixed up in the rondolino (mass and salinities are correct, just position in titrator).
+Almost positive I fixed it but double check TA values at the end to make sure these make sense.
+*Resolution*: Emma looked and samples were correct and fixed.

 ## <a name="Missing"></a> **Missing and Duplicate Data**

 **TP1 January 2020**

+- Environmental data: pH of chamber

+2 blanks for Run 5 - 2 bottles run.
+I kept the first blank from deltaTA and that titration bottle (kept from 20200318 Run 2 not Run 1)

+4 corals that we have surface area for but not titration

 **TP2 March 2020**